4Xplos1on/slovak-clickbait-detector/README.md

 I tested the model on 28 new headlines that I wrote myself, designed to test specific edge cases.
 These headlines were not in the training data.
 Here is what I found.

-**Missing diacritics break detection.** Slovak text online often appears without diacritics (no s, c, z, etc.).
-SlovakBERT was trained on properly written Slovak, so when diacritics are missing, the tokens become unfamiliar to the model.
+**Missing diacritics break detection.** Slovak text online often appears without diacritics (no š, č, ž, ť, etc.).
+SlovakBERT was trained on properly written Slovak, so when diacritics are missing, the tokens get split differently and the model does not recognize the patterns it learned during training.

 | Headline | Prediction | Confidence | Correct? |
 |----------|------------|------------|----------|